willnode/WebViewHook/README.md

 The technology behind `WebView` is [Chrome Embedded Framework](https://en.wikipedia.org/wiki/Chromium_Embedded_Framework), [version 37](https://twitter.com/willnode/status/955079655630913541).
 In Windows it's contained inside the gigantic `libcef.dll`.

-Remember `WebView` is not Chrome.
-Some features are modified (e.g. default backcolor is darkgrey).
-I also don't know how the browser deal with downloads and cookies.
+`WebView` in Unity is just like Chrome, with background-color default to darkgrey and no plugins allowed (hence you can't open Flash/Java/PDF inside it).

 I solving bugs as I can, but of course limited.
 If you can't open a specific website, mostly comes down to the fact that Unity haven't upgrade their CEF browser.